dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

       python setup.py install

-Note: To install a particular tool within the SDK only, follow the link to the GitHub repository for the tool, as listed under :ref:`projects`, and follow the installation instructions on the README file.
+Note: To install a particular tool within the SDK only, follow the link to the GitHub repository for the tool, as listed in the navigation bar, and follow the installation instructions on the README file.

 .. _configureSolver: